The Psychology of Colour in Furniture Design

 Green: Balance and Nature

-• Associations: Refreshing, grounding, soothing, rejuvenating.
+- Associations: Refreshing, grounding, soothing, rejuvenating.

-• Ideal Spaces: Any room that needs a calming influence, healthcare settings, meditation rooms.
+- Ideal Spaces: Any room that needs a calming influence, healthcare settings, meditation rooms.

 How to Use: Green armchairs or rugs bring an organic, peaceful touch to interiors.
 Green is often associated with nature and sustainability, making it a popular choice in eco-friendly and biophilic designs.
+Pairing green accents with large clear vases enhances this natural aesthetic, allowing light to pass through beautifully while showcasing fresh greenery or simple floral arrangements for an effortlessly calming look.

 Purple: Luxury and Creativity

-• Associations: Sophistication, imagination, inspiration, mystery.
+- Associations: Sophistication, imagination, inspiration, mystery.

-• Ideal Spaces: Bedrooms, artistic studios, lounges, boutique hotels.
+- Ideal Spaces: Bedrooms, artistic studios, lounges, boutique hotels.

 How to Use: A purple velvet sofa can add a regal and luxurious feel to a space.
 Darker shades of purple evoke depth and drama, while lighter lavender hues promote relaxation.

-Neutral Colors and Their Psychological Effects
+Neutral Colours and Their Psychological Effects

 White: Cleanliness and Simplicity

-• Associations: Fresh, spacious, minimalistic, purity.
+- Associations: Fresh, spacious, minimalistic, purity.

-• Ideal Spaces: Small rooms, Scandinavian or modern interiors, hospitals, wellness centers.
+- Ideal Spaces: Small rooms, Scandinavian or modern interiors, hospitals, wellness centers.

 Gray: Sophistication and Neutrality

-• Associations: Timeless, elegant, balanced, professional.
+- Associations: Timeless, elegant, balanced, professional.

-• Ideal Spaces: Offices, modern living rooms, high-end hotels.
+- Ideal Spaces: Offices, modern living rooms, high-end hotels.

 How to Use: A gray sectional sofa is a classic choice for a refined look.
 Gray works well as a base color, providing a neutral backdrop that allows accent colors to stand out.